 - Right before you put the fish on to cook, drizzle a bit of sesame oil and honey over the tops.
 (I prefer Sun Luck or Kadoya sesame oil to this store brand… it's all I had.)

 - We use salt blocks on the grill and skin-on salmon fillets.
 The fillets we get from our fish market are large and thick and stand up beautifully to this glaze.
-If your fillets are thin, you may want to brush a lighter amount of glaze on, but I've never found it to overpower the salmon.
+If your fillets are thin, you may want to brush on a lighter amount of glaze.

 - Some people like to cook their salmon on lower heat, but we like to get our salt blocks up to 500° before adding the fish, skin side down on the top rack of our grill.
-You can also put it in a baking dish or rimmed sheet in the oven at 450°.
-For thick salmon, over an inch thick, you will want to grill it for about 6-7 minutes with the lid closed (NO PEEKING) then do the fork test.
-Overcooked salmon can be dry, so set a timer like we do!
+You can also put it in a baking dish or rimmed sheet in the oven at 450°-475°.
+For thick salmon, over an inch thick, you will want to grill it for about 6-7 minutes with the lid closed (NO PEEKING) then check the temp or do the fork test (explained below).
+Overcooked salmon can be dry, so set a timer!

-- *Never-fail salmon fork test: Stick the tines of a fork halfway into the fish and hold it there for ten seconds.
-Remove and carefully tap it on your wrist (we tap it to our lips) and if it's nice and warm, the fish is done.
+- *Never-fail salmon fork test: Stick the tines of a fork just over halfway into the fish and hold it there for ten seconds.
+Remove and carefully tap it on your wrist (our tounge) and if it's nice and warm, the fish is done.
 If the tines are still cool, cook it a couple minutes at a time checking it with the fork test frequently.
 Overcooked salmon is not great.
 The USDA currently recommends 145°, but you may like it more or less cooked.
 Nice thick filets usually take us anywhere from 10-15 minutes tops. ***Fillets without skin will cook much faster!